What is Learning and Development? An overview of some new offerings

 Standardizing HIPAA training for all of your employees makes for a more secure, compliant organization.

 Short for the Occupational Safety and Health Act.
 OSHA is a piece of legislation intended to enforce safety standards; and a comfortable, risk-free environment for all workers.
-The OSHA program includes any interpreters or translators you employ; it’s hard to contract driven talent for a dangerous or stressful workplace.
+The Understanding OSHA program includes any interpreters or translators you employ; it’s hard to contract driven talent for a dangerous or stressful workplace.
 Some places (e.g, police stations) have an inherent risk that those present must know and accept.
 However, in other cases, the employer may not realize when an aspect of the environment is harmful to employees.
 Learning more about workplace culture can empower everyone to point out, address, and resolve any potential OSHA violations.

 American Sign Language: